NetworkBlockDevice/nbd/doc/proto.md

     Defined by the experimental `INFO` [extension](https://github.com/NetworkBlockDevice/nbd/blob/extension-info/doc/proto.md).

+- `NBD_OPT_ALLOC_CONTEXT` (10)

+    Return a list of `NBD_REP_ALLOC_CONTEXT` replies, one per context, followed by an `NBD_REP_ACK`.
+If a server replies to such a request with no error message, clients MAY send NBD_CMD_BLOCK_STATUS commands during the transmission phase.

+    If the query string is syntactically invalid, the server SHOULD send `NBD_REP_ERR_INVALID`.
+If the query string is syntactically valid but finds no allocation contexts, the server MUST send a single reply of type `NBD_REP_ACK`.

+    This option MUST NOT be requested unless structured replies have been negotiated first.
+If a client attempts to do so, a server SHOULD send `NBD_REP_ERR_INVALID`.

+    Data:
+    - 32 bits, type
+    - String, query to select a subset of the available allocation contexts.
+If this is not specified (i.e., length is 4 and no command is sent), then the server MUST send all the allocation contexts it knows about.
+If specified, this query string MUST start with a name that uniquely identifies a server implementation; e.g., the reference implementation that accompanies this document would support query strings starting with 'nbd-server:'

+    The type may be one of:
+    - `NBD_ALLOC_LIST_CONTEXT` (1): the list of allocation contexts
+      selected by the query string is returned to the client without changing any state (i.e., this does not add allocation contexts for further usage).
+    - `NBD_ALLOC_ADD_CONTEXT` (2): the list of allocation contexts
+      selected by the query string is added to the list of existing allocation contexts.
+    - `NBD_ALLOC_DEL_CONTEXT` (3): the list of allocation contexts
+      selected by the query string is removed from the list of used allocation contexts.
+Servers SHOULD NOT reuse existing allocation context IDs.

 #### Option reply types

 These values are used in the "reply type" field, sent by the server